mhvis/nvrmonitor/README.md

 # NVR monitor

-HTTP health check endpoint to check if the last NVR recording is recent.
+Health check endpoint to monitor NVR recordings.

 I use [tiny-nvr](https://github.com/hpaolini/tiny-nvr)
-to store a continuous recording of our IP cameras to my server.
+to store a continuous recording of our IP cameras to a Linux server.
 To monitor these recordings, this tool checks the destination folder and exposes a health check endpoint that returns a HTTP error when a recording becomes stale.
 I use Uptime Robot to monitor the endpoint, this way I receive a push notification whenever the endpoint returns an error or is offline for whatever reason (power outage, misconfiguration, ..).